Travel Physical Therapist Assistant Jobs

 - Testing: Certifications, online training, and workplace safety exams

-According to the U.S. Bureau of Labor Statistics (BLS), employment of PTAs is projected to grow 29% from 2019 to 2029, significantly faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of physical therapist assistants is projected to grow 29% from 2019 to 2029, significantly faster than the average for all occupations.
 This substantial growth is driven by the healthcare needs of an aging population, particularly the baby-boom generation.
 As they become more active later in life, boomers have increased their demand for physical therapy services.
 Additionally, medical and technological advancements are expected to permit a greater percentage of trauma victims and newborns with birth defects to survive, creating added demand for therapy and rehabilitative services.